majuzi123/HMAutoDroidbot/README.md

 ![image](https://github.com/user-attachments/assets/b8359efc-6d1b-4dff-95d4-551744e25131)

+:boom: suppport both Android and HarmonyOS devices.
+Use the flag `-is_harmonyos` to specify the target system.

+:boom: Source code improvment.
+Easier to read and debug.
+Added typing to the source code and colorized the logging.

 ## Future Develop plan
 :negative_squared_cross_mark: Better layout dump.
 Currently HMDroidbot uses hdc cmd to dump hierachy.
 Which is inefficient and has highly hindered the testing effect.
 In the near future, we will try to make full use of the HarmonyOS sdk and accelerate this progress.
 Please keep an eye on our project.